BSchweikart/RadioExt_MP3_Repair_Tools/README.md

 # RadioExt MP3 Tools

-A collection of tools to clean up MP3 files and generate metadata for use with the [RadioExt mod](https://github.com/justarandomguyintheinternet/CP77_radioExt)
+A collection of tools to clean up MP3 files and generate metadata for use with the

+### ❗ Disclamer

+This is not a 100% fix.
+This could fully fix some people's issues fully.

+Some might see no change in play back meaning issue still exists.

+Some might see some files playing correctly and other files still have play back issues.

+### Author's github

+[RadioExt mod](https://github.com/justarandomguyintheinternet/CP77_radioExt)

 ### 🎵 What is RadioExt?